Deaf Havana: Meet Me Halfway, at Least

 On 25 May 2009, the band entered the studio to record their debut studio album, Meet Me Halfway, at Least, with producer Matt O'Grady.
 The album was released for pre-order from Wolf at Your Door Records on 7 September 2009, and was released on iTunes and shops on 5 October 2009.
 Two singles have been taken from this album.
 "Friends Like These" was released, with B-side "Hey Baby, This Is Our Song", on 17 August 2009, for digital download.
 A video was also released for this single.
 Their second single, "Nicotine and Alcohol Saved My Life" was released on 15 March 2010, also via digital download.
 The single contains a remix of "Friends Like These" by Essex band Kenai.
 Its music video was first shown on music channels and online from 22 February 2010.
 Before the release of the album, Deaf Havana embarked on the UK Metal Hammer Introducing Tour along with Young Guns and The Casino Brawl.
 A week after the final date for this tour, Deaf Havana played an album release party show in hometown King's Lynn, with support from Underline the Sky and All Forgotten.

-2010 saw the band on several tours across the UK and Europe, including a headlining UK mini tour with All Forgotten and Francesqa in March, a European tour with Emery from March through to April, as well as a support slot on Emarosa's UK tour in May.
+The band embarked several tours across the UK and Europe in 2010, including a headlining UK mini tour with All Forgotten and Francesqa in March, a European tour with Emery from March through to April, as well as a support slot on Emarosa's UK tour in May.
 Just prior to the mini tour with All Forgotten, the band announced that Mellor would not be embarking on these tours, due to personal circumstances, with Max d'Albiac from Brides replacing him.
 Mellor left the band on 10 May 2010, due to the same personal problems that caused him to pull out of 2010 tours.
 Deaf Havana decided to continue as a four piece and a replacement for Mellor was not sought.